flamedash2358/Kyrogiagen/docs/dev/writing/localization.md

 We use ISO 2-letter language codes for storing the language a player wants to use.
 This means that `en` is English, `fr` is French, `es` is Spanish, etc. Check online what the code is for the language you are planning to implement, as you'll need it in many places.

 There is a helper Python script in `resources/lang` called `create_new_lang_files.py`.
 By changing the 2-letter code on `line 7` of the file and running it, it will automatically create and rename all the files you'll need to localize into that language.

-Unfortunately, it doesn't do the translating part for you :joy:
+There is limited Google translate support for some languages through `auto_trans.py`.
+By changing the 2-letter code on `line 12` of the file and running it, it will try to translate english to the desired language.
+If the language is not supported, the script will crash.
+It will also create a file `tranlated_files.txt`, where it will track which files are translated, so the script can be stopped and started from where it left of at any time.
+As of 2024-12-18, this will take around 8-24 hours depending on computer speed and internet connection stability.

+While `auto_trans.py` can do the heavy lifting, all files should be manually edited as well for translation accuracy.
+The `tranlated_files.txt` can be used to keep track of which is Google translated and human translated.

 ## Localizing in-game content